 Being adaptable can depend on how effectively you communicate with your teammates and managers.
 Being able to ask for clarification during transitions or seeking out additional information or resources for a new and unfamiliar project can show your team leaders how motivated you are to learn and ask for help when you need it.

 Active listening and other forms of communication like nonverbal communication are also equally important aspects of adaptability.
-Active listening shows you are attentive and ready to take new direction, and developing your nonverbal communication skills can help you navigate changes in team relationships or dynamics in the workplace.
+Active listening shows you are attentive and ready to take a new direction, and developing your nonverbal communication skills can help you navigate changes in team relationships or dynamics in the workplace.

 Similar to effectively communicating with others, having excellent interpersonal skills can also play a key role in your overall adaptability.
 Being able to interact with others in healthy and positive ways can help you avoid miscommunication and conflict during operational shifts.

 Adapting to change can also rely on problem-solving skills.
-You might use your problem-solving skills to find creative solutions to challenging topics, and being able to observe and analyze how you might approach solving a new problem can show your managers your willingness to make adjustments or improvements to the way you approach solving problems at work.
+You might use your problem-solving skills to find creative solutions to challenging topics and being able to observe and analyze how you might approach solving a new problem can show your managers your willingness to make adjustments or improvements to the way you approach solving problems at work.

 Creative and strategic thinking skills

 Adaptability can also require creative thinking and the ability to think strategically.
 For instance, developing new ideas to market products, finding ways to adapt to a changing market and implementing methods to improve and develop new strategies can all showcase your overall adaptability skills.

 Teamwork skills can be essential to being able to adapt to different personalities and working dynamics.
 Your colleagues can be a combination of different skills, backgrounds and experiences.
 Being able to work on a diverse team of people and deal with conflict, differing ideas and other dynamics that can occur can positively benefit how adaptive you are in a team environment.